Direct-Technologies-CZ/airflow-monitoring/README.md

 ### Production deployment

 Use the provided `Dockerfile` to build image and store it to an image registry.
 Or use the image from [Github Registry](https://github.com/Direct-Technologies-CZ/airflow-monitoring/pkgs/container/airflow-monitoring) - the URL is `ghcr.io/direct-technologies-cz/airflow-monitoring:<version>`.
-As `version` use either `main` for the latest or `sha256-xxx` for a signed concrete version if you want to be extra safe.
-The new version is generated either on a new commit to master or once per year in January.
+As `version` use either `main` for the latest or `sha-xxx` for a version based on a specific commit.
+A new version is generated either on a new commit to main branch or once per year in January.

 Use the image to run the main script like this:
 ```